-We have to provide sufficient Local Plan, using targets that are set by government.
-If we don't, then the Local Plan will not be approved Hampshire's councils are working together to plan for organisations, such as the
+land for housing in the Local Plan, using targets that are set by government.
+If we don't, then the Local Plan will not be approved by government.
+South Hampshire's councils are working together to plan for these new homes.